KanagiMiss/testassist/README.md

 * **introduce**
 This is a simple application that developed by our team using Qt5.1.1.It is also can be regarded as a sample to leaning how to use Qt to create an app that can handle rich text and database access.

-**ATTENTION**: Language of user interface of this application is Chinese, we will add other languages soon(maybe :P).

 * **developer**
  - misskanagi
  - Lu YiXia